-Former editions were mainly focused on hydrogen and steel.
-Based on feedback, the scope of this 3rd conference is expanded to metals, including aluminium, titanium and nickel based alloys, as reflected in the conference programme.
+Former editions mainly focused on hydrogen and steel.
+Based on feedback, the scope of this 3rd conference has been expanded to metals, including aluminium, titanium and nickel based alloys, as reflected in the conference programme.

 Back in 2010, during the preparation of the very first SteelyHydrogen Conference, we opted for the adjective “steely” meaning “very strong and determined”.
 That is why we will keep using the name SteelyHydrogen for the expanded scope of SteelyHydrogen2018.